What You Need to Know About The Pitman Schedule

 Pros & Cons

 While this is a common and efficient way to schedule, it is not a perfect solution.
 There are some problems.
-Evaluate the positive and negative aspects carefully before implementation.
+Evaluate the positive and negative aspects of this 12-hour shift schedule carefully before implementation.

 - No employee works more than 3 consecutive days